On-campus instruction; some business courses available online as pre-approved electives

 Elective-Full E3

 This course is a seminar-based elective and is designed to expose and engage students on advanced topics in project and enterprise management.
-There are two instructors (seminar leaders) in addition to guest speakers.
+There will be invited guest speakers in addition to the main instructor of the course.
 The course will focus on critical discussions around advanced topics related to the management of large complex construction programs and projects.
 By drawing on organizational and management theory as well as case studies the course will going beyond means, methods, tools, and techniques and introduce power, politics, systems-dynamics, and risk management to the practice of project management.
 Students are expected to have a strong understanding of the fundamental competencies of construction management and are expected to have some experience in leadership roles.
 Ideally this experience would include having taken advanced or professional training courses in project-based leadership, field operations, planning and supply-chain management, and large scale infrastructure or complex project execution.
 In addition to, or in substitution of academic coursework, students with a professional background at a management or leadership level could also qualify, as would students that have taken the Construction Project Management (PS5139), holding a PMP, CCM, MRICS, or MCIOB, designation.

 Course Number